Siluete: 1961–1964: Formation and rise to prominence, split-up and reunion

+1964–1971: Nationwide popularity, disbandment

-The new lineup had their first large performance in the Vuk Karadžić Cultural Centre, on the concert entitled "Koncert za karikaturu i tvist" ("A Concert for Caricature and Twist), organized by the satirical magazine Jež (Hedgehog).
+The new lineup had their first larger performance at the Vuk Karadžić Cultural Centre, on the concert entitled "Koncert za karikaturu i tvist" ("A Concert for Caricature and Twist), organized by the satirical magazine Jež (Hedgehog).
 The band played numerous concerts in the club Euridika, the café in the Tašmajdan Park, the City Basement dancing hall and Belgrade Youth Center.
 On October 14, 1964, they appeared, alongside Faraoni, Elipse, Detlići and Crveni Koralji, on the Vatromet ritma (Fireworks of Rhythm) festival in Novi Sad.
-The bands that performed were chosen via poll conducted by the music magazine Ritam.
-This concert was a part of Parada ritma (Parade of Rhythm) concert series, arguably the first rock festival in a communist country.
-In mid-1964, Tomi Sovilj formed his own Siluete, but the members of the original Siluete filed a lawsuit against him, so Sovilj continued to perform with his band under the name Tomi Sovilj i Njegove Siluete (Tomi Sovilj and His Silhouettes).
+The concert was a part of Parada ritma (Parade of Rhythm) concert series, arguably the first rock festival in a communist country, and the bands that performed were chosen via poll conducted by the music magazine Ritam.
+In mid-1964, Tomi Sovilj formed his own Siluete, but the members of the original Siluete filed a lawsuit against him, Sovilj eventually continuing to perform with his band under the name Tomi Sovilj i Njegove Siluete (Tomi Sovilj and His Silhouettes).

-During 1965 Siluete shocked the Yugoslav public with their energetic live performances and their appearance, which secured them with huge popularity.
-At the time there were around 230 rock bands in Belgrade, but most of them had short hair and tidy clothes, which were the standards Siluete changed.
-In 1965 the band performed on the Parada ritma festival held in Hall 3 of the Belgrade Fair in front of some 3,500 people.
-Siluete performed in the competitive part of the program alongside Plamenih 5, Sanjalice, Juniori, Plavi Dečaci and Elipse and were proclaimed the Best Band.
-In 1965 the band appeared in Branko Bauer's film Doći i ostati (To Come and to Stay).
-At the first edition of the Belgrade Gitarijada festival, held on January 9, 1966, at Belgrade Fair – Hall 1, Siluete performed with other popular rock bands.
+During 1965 and 1966, Siluete shocked the Yugoslav public with their energetic live performances and their appearance, which secured them with huge popularity.
+At the time, there were around 230 rock bands in Belgrade, but most of them had short hair and tidy clothes, which were the standards Siluete would change.
+In 1965, the band performed on the Parada ritma festival held in Hall 3 of the Belgrade Fair in front of some 3,500 people.
+Siluete appeared in the competitive part of the program alongside Plamenih 5, Sanjalice, Juniori, Plavi Dečaci and Elipse, and were proclaimed the Best Band.
+During the year, the band also appeared in Branko Bauer's film Doći i ostati (To Come and to Stay).
+At the first edition of the Belgrade Gitarijada festival, held in January 1966 at Belgrade Fair – Hall 1, Siluete performed with other popular rock groups.
 They were proclaimed the second best band (behind Elipse) by the jury, but were voted the Best Band by the audience.
-On the festival debuted the band's new guitarist Dragi Jelić, formerly of the band Beduini (The Bedouins).
-As all the members of the band except Jelić had long hair, he appeared on the stage wearing a wig.
-During the year the band had more than 80 concerts across Yugoslavia, often performing large venues.
-In Skopje they performed during pouring rain in front of about 6,000 people.
-During 1966 they often performed in Belgrade and Zagreb at the exhibitions of painter Olja Ivanjicki.
-In 1966 they also appeared in Sava Popović's short film Rapsodija u crnom (Rhapsody in Black).
+On the festival debuted the band's new guitarist Dragi Jelić, formerly of the band Beduini (The Bedouins), who came to the group as the replacement for Plesničar.
+As all the members of Siluete except Jelić had long hair, he appeared on the stage wearing a wig.
+Following his departure from Siluete, Plesničar continued his career as the member of Beat Kvintet (Beat Quintet), and later moved to Studenti (The Students).